hmchoe0528/hmchoe0528.github.io/README.md

 Thanks to Jaihyun Park, for allowing me to fork his web page https://jaihyunp.github.io/.

-TODOs (of June 17th):
+TODOs (of June 22nd):

-Fix "personal" tab:

-1) wiered menu bar.

-2) foot matters width.
+1) ideas for simpler no/only-mobile visualization